Categories

 “I am better able to imagine hell than heaven; it is my inheritance, I suppose.” — poet Elinor Wylie

 She was born on this day.
-I am not familiar with the full scope of Elinor Wylie’s work, but what I do know really strikes my fancy.
-I wonder if A.S.
-Byatt used Wylie’s poetry as some of the inspiration … Continue reading
+I am not familiar with the full scope of Elinor Wylie’s work, but what I do know strikes my fancy.
+Unlike the other free verse modernists of the day, Wylie liked structure and form. … Continue reading

 Posted in Books, On This Day, writers